imse586/imse586.github.io/project/project-guidelines.md

 The presentation should include all major parts of your project, with a focus on the *results*.

 - The following time allocation should be roughly followed.
-    - 1 min: Introduction/background
+    - 2 min: Introduction/background
-    - 1 min: Research questions and the methods to answer them:
+    - 2 min: Research questions and the methods to answer them:
     - 2 min: Data description
-    - 8 min: Results (e.g., data analysis, modeling results, etc.)
+    - 10 min: Results (e.g., data analysis, modeling results, etc.)
     - 2 min: Discussions (the implications of the results, study limitations, etc.)
     - 1 min: Conclusions
-- The video should be **under 15 minutes**.
+- The video should be slightly **under 20 minutes**.
-- In the presentation, each team member should speak for roughly even amount of time (i.e., about 5 minutes each).
+- In the presentation, each team member should speak for roughly even amount of time.
 - To record your presentation you are free to use any recording software that you are comfortable with, for example, a recorded Zoom meeting.
 - The video file should be in one of the following format: MP4 (preferred), MOV, WMV, and AVI.
 - One submission per team.